New York Yankees: 2008–2016: Championship run, followed by pennant drought

-In the off-season, the Yankees traded for Cincinnati Reds' closer Aroldis Chapman after a domestic violence allegation lowered his value.
-Chapman was later suspended 30 games.
+Before the 2016 season began, the Yankees acquired closer Aroldis Chapman.
+The triumvirate of Betances, Chapman, and Miller became known by fans as "No Runs–D.M.C.", owing to the relievers' dominance of opposing hitters.
 The Yankees struggled through the 2016 season, ending at 4th place in the AL East.
 The resurgent 2015 experienced by Rodriguez and Teixeira did not carry over, as they batted .200 and .204 for the season, respectively.
-Bird was ruled out for the season after undergoing shoulder surgery.
-Starting pitcher Michael Pineda struggled, going 6–12 with a 4.82 ERA, the 7th-highest in baseball.
-At the trade deadline, the Yankees stood at an uninspiring 52–52, and traded Chapman and Miller to the Cubs and Indians, respectively.
+At the trade deadline, the Yankees stood at an uninspiring 52–52, and decided to become sellers rather than buyers.